This Valentine’s Day, why not show some love to Mother Earth?

 Swap cut flower bouquets for a more eco-friendly potted plant.

-If you opt for a native plant that will spend it’s life in the garden, you’ll be helping to protect biodiversity.
+If you opt for a native plant that will spend its life in the garden, you’ll be helping to protect biodiversity.
+The perfect gift!

 For your next coffee date, why not use a reusable coffee cup?

-Many of which cannot be recycled and end up in our oceans, grasslands and landfill.
+Almost 200 million coffee cups are disposed of in Ireland every year – that’s the equivalent of 22,000 coffee cups every hour!
+Many of these cannot be recycled and end up in our oceans, grasslands and landfill.

 Why not ask your local café and ask if they offer this initiative?